stikkireddy/locust-on-databricks/README.md

 **Starting a new swarm in the ui is bugged and the swarm rest api from the ui is not working.**

+**To make this project simpler to use at any given time, you can only run one locust cluster and swarm at a time,** **we do not keep track of pids or any other state.**

 ## Disclaimer

 locust-on-databricks is not developed, endorsed not supported by Databricks.
 It is provided as-is; no warranty is